adobe/PDFServices.NET.SDK.Samples/README.md

 This sample solution helps you get started with the DC services SDK .

-The sample projects illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the DC Services SDK.
+The sample projects illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the DC Services SDK. **Please note that the DC Services SDK supports only server side use cases**.

 ## Prerequisites
 The sample solution has the following requirements: